430058Mauger1/L2_2022_U3_Lukemauger/Design/Documentation/digital Portfolio.md

 And Times new roman for the buttons which were made in Photoshop.

 # Portfolio review
-The Finale design is suitable for the intended audience and purpose because it displays my skills, experience and education to potential employers it shows them what I have done and what I can do. one way my portfolio fulfills the intended purposes is with the "animation for the intractable features is a good way of showcasing your coding skills".
+The Finale design is suitable for the intended audience and purpose because it displays my skills, experience and education to potential employers it shows them what I have done and what I can do. one way my portfolio fulfills the intended purposes is with the "animation for the intractable features is a good way of showcasing your coding skills" and because Daine said "very easy to navigate and find what you want to know".